bovee/RosalindRust/README.md

 provides some useful examples.

-The code should work with Rust 1.0, but uses `old_io` so it may not work beyond that.
+The code should work with Rust 1.0, but some parts use `old_io` so they may not work beyond that.